adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 21/8/20

+* Looked at [Google's What If tool](https://github.com/PAIR-code/what-if-tool) for visualizing model explanations and fairness.

 ## 20/8/20

 * Read [this very detailed and insightful article](https://www.jeremyjordan.me/testing-ml/) on testing ML frameworks and models